awsdocs/amazon-chime-administration-guide/doc_source/manage-access.md

 1. On the **Users** page, select the users to remove and choose **User actions**, **Suspend user**\.

-**To suspend users from an enterprise Active Directory account**
+**To suspend users from an enterprise Active Directory or OpenID Connect \(Okta\) account**
 + Choose one of the following options:
-  + Suspend the user from your Active Directory\.
+  + Suspend or mark the user inactive the  from your Active Directory or Okta Administrator Dashboard\.
   + Make sure that the user is not in an Active Directory group that has Basic or Pro permissions\.